obsidiansystems/obelisk/lib/route/docs/introduction.md

 Typed holes don't have to be called `_todo`, you can give them any valid Haskell identifier name, as long as they start with `_` and don't clash with anything other names.

+**NB:** Typed holes still rely on GHC type checking and inspecting your codebase.
+So if you've a large codebase then resolving the typed hole may be slow.

 ----

 If you're following along with either `ob run`, [`ghcid`](https://github.com/ndmitchell/ghcid), or building as you go, the output will now contain two errors relating to our use of `enumEncoder`.

-The first is related to the `Universe` constraint:
+The first is related to the `Universe` constraint from the [`universe` package](https://hackage.haskell.org/package/universe):

 ```shell
     • Could not deduce (Universe MyRoute)